Best and Worst Excuses for Being Late to Work

 The majority of employers (60%) say they expect employees to be on time every day, and 43% have fired someone for being late, up from 41% the previous year.

 If you’re late on a regular basis, figure out how you can change your morning routine so you can make it to work on time.
 It could be as simple as showering at night instead of in the morning, getting up 15 minutes earlier, taking a train that’s a few minutes earlier than you usually do, or packing your lunch the evening before.

 Tips for Giving Excuses When You're Running Late

 If you have run out of excuses, think twice before you decide to get creative.
-Before you consider using one of these creative excuses, keep in mind the following advice about giving excuses for missing work:
+Keep in mind the following advice about giving excuses for missing work: